junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean turns around, can't bare their eyes one more seconds.
 Can't bare the thoughts crawling inside himself one more seconds.

 Cas doesn't deserve this.
-He doesn't deserve Cas's ...
+He doesn't deserve Cas's...

-He didn't give him anything.
+He didn't give him *anything*.
 He didn't even...

 Dean forces his stare stay on something in the distance, in the skyline, staring so long without blinking that tears falling down from the corner of the eyes again.